jfbrand/jack-brandon-lab-portfolio/docs/Labs/L04/index.md

 Infill: The 15% density grid pattern infill was chosen because it is light and strength was not needed for this test.
 The purpose was simply to  test the capability of the printer to go beyond the 45 degree angle overhang and so strength was less important than print quality and finish.
 Furthermore, 15% density is a common infill density.
 3D printed parts.
 The same is true of the grid infill: it is extremely common and in most slicers, standard unless changed, giving a good baseline for this test.

+Layer Height: .15 mm SPEED: Chosen to reduce print time and provide a worst case scenario for the test.
+A slower print speed would likely improve surface finish.

 Walls: 2 perimeter walls were chosen to provide a worst case scenario for the test.
 More walls would theoretically provide more support.

 Build orientation: The bottom side down build orientation was the only orientation that made sense for the printing of the test part.
 If it was printed in any other orientation, the overhangs would not be oriented correctly.